David Attenborough’s Blue Planet II series, aired in 2017, galvanised a global movement to rid our oceans of single use plastic.

 The cost-of-living crisis has given us new priorities, such as meeting basic household bills and mortgages, but there are easy steps you can take to cut out plastic that shouldn’t cost you extra money or time.

-To mark Plastic Free July, here are our top 5:
+To mark Recycle week in the UK, here are our top five:

 1. Be plastic-wise when shopping